top of page

 The consequences compound: missions slip when constraints surface late.
 Suboptimal plans fly because there wasn't time to explore alternatives.
 And once execution begins, there's no system watching for when the plan no longer matches reality.

 The real bottleneck isn't computation.
-It's iteration speed, from first contact through mission completion.
+It's iteration speed—from first contact through mission complete.

 Four Phases of Mission Support